-Spanners.-Consist as shown in figure of a steel or iron flat or round bar forming a handle, enlarged at one or both ends, where there is a hole or gap so shaped as to allow it to fit over a nut or bolt head, and is used for screwing or unscrewing nuts and bolts.
+SPANNERS.-Consist as shown in figure of a steel or iron flat or round bar forming a handle, enlarged at one or both ends, where there is a hole or gap so shaped as to allow it to fit over a nut or bolt head, and is used for screwing or unscrewing nuts and bolts.

-They are made in various shapes according to the purpose for which they are intended to be used and are named accordingly, viz., single-ended double and discount and are named accordingly.

-double-ended, ring, socket, or box spanner.
+They are made in various shapes according to the purpose for which they are intended to be used and are named accordingly, viz., single-ended double-ended, ring, socket, or box spanner.